DuongHoanVu/Time-Series/README.md

 # Time-Series
 All files are taken from the Udemy course, 'Python for Time Series Data Analysis', by Jose Portilla.

+## SUMMARY
+- Use Python is primary language in this course.
+- Work with time stamped data, using Pandas for data preparation
+- Generate ACF and PACF charts together with ARIMA based models, including Exogenous data points.
+- Apply Recurrent Neural Network (RNN) to forecast future data points.
+- Both ARIMA and RNN models predict time series data, using Sales dataset.

 ### Time Series with Pandas
   1. Time Series overview
   2. DateTime Index